Springtime Snake ID

 Their preferred prey are amphibians, fish, slugs, and earthworms, so they are most often encountered by humans near water features or along creeks or other drainages – anywhere that their prey may also be found.
 They spend the winter in underground spaces such as basements, cisterns, or rock piles, and can emerge in large numbers all at once in the spring – a phenomenon mistakenly referred to as a “nest”.

-Once above ground in spring they congregate into masses, which are almost always comprised of one larger female and many smaller males – not a mother and babies, as is often assumed.
-Garter snakes are inquisitive and active snakes, but if threatened they tend to flee rather than stand their ground.
-They are less often mistaken for venomous species due to their distinctive stripes.
+Once above ground in spring they congregate into masses, which are almost always comprised of one larger female and many smaller males – not a mother and babies, as often assumed.
+Garter snakes are inquisitive and active snakes and will sometimes approach people or pets, but if threatened they tend to flee rather than stand their ground.
+They are mistaken for venomous species somewhat less often due to their distinctive stripes.

 4. The Northern Watersnake (Nerodia sipedon)

 As its name suggests, this stout-bodied snake inhabits creeks and waterways and preys on fish and frogs.
-This common snake is very often confused with copperheads and cottonmouths throughout its range.
+It is usually 3-4 feet long as an adult, but larger individuals have been reported.
+This common species is the one most often confused with copperheads and cottonmouths throughout its range.
 This patterned snake can range in color from brown and black to brick red and orange, and its face has a “froggy” appearance due to its slightly bulging eyes.

 In areas frequented by anglers they can habituate to human presence, and have been known to approach people hoping for an easy meal of the dazed, too-small fish and offal that anglers discard.
 If accosted, the watersnake will not hesitate to defend itself by attempting to bite, but like all snakes it will flee if given the chance.
 Its pale-colored mouth and “feisty” reputation leads to many cases of mistaken identity.
 People misidentify watersnakes as water moccasins/cottonmouths (Agkistrodon piscivorus) so often that it's become a joke among snake enthusiasts.